LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 The output of the code is::

-  After view deallocate call, the data is no longer accessible via the view, but its description remains.
+  After view deallocate call, the data no longer exists, but the view description remains.
+        Num elements in view: 10
+        View has buffer?
+1
         Is view allocated?
 0
-        Num elements in view: 10
         Num buffers in datastore: 1
         Is buffer allocated?
 0

   After allocating view again...
+        Num buffers in datastore: 1
+        Is buffer allocated?
+1
         Is view allocated?
 1
         Num elements in view: 10
-        Value of elt 5 in view array (expect 7): 7
-        Num buffers in datastore: 1

 Lastly, we destroy the view and its data with a single method call and verify that the view and associated buffer no longer exist.